v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

     $rulepak = Get-DlpSensitiveInformationTypeRulePackage -Identity "Employee ID Custom Rule Pack"
     ```

-3. Use the following syntax to export the custom rule package to an .xml file:
+3. Use the following syntax to export the custom rule package to an XML file:

     ```
     Set-Content -Path "XMLFileAndPath" -Encoding Byte -Value $rulepak.SerializedClassificationRuleCollection